jamiljami/inequality_ai/0_starter/2_filled.md

-# Template Research Paper
+# Research Paper

 ## Overview
 This document outlines the methodology for studying the impact of automation on industry, employment and economic disparity.

 ## Literature Review [1_literature_review/]
-1. Context              (what others say)
+1. What do other institutions, universities, labs and other say about the impact of AI on automation?
-2. Current state        (what's automated now)
+2. What is currently being automated and in what mediums and domains?
-3. Near future          (what's coming in 5 years)
+3. What is on the cusp or frontier or in the next 5 years about to be automated?
-4. Landscape            (who the players are)
+4. What does the landscape look like in terms of who are the big players and businesses and tools?
-5. Effects              (what this all means for society)
+5. What are the effects on businesses, wealth inequality and society?
+We will stay at Level 3 [initial.md].
+We will not consider the scope going wider in levels 4-5 [wide.md] or narrower in levels 2-3 [narrow.md].

 ## Research Questions
 ### A. Primary Questions